 It is defined on the World Designer Tool and saved with the World Designer Data, so that you can adjust it without affecting the runtime Origin Cell used by the World.

-The Origin Cell chosen will affect where the Asset Chunks associated with each Streamable Cell are loaded in the scene, in addition to which Streamable Cells game objects are assigned to while using some of the Advanced Operations.
+The Origin Cell chosen will affect where the Asset Chunks associated with each Zone Grouping are loaded in the scene, in addition to which Streamable Cells game objects are assigned to while using some of the Advanced Operations.

 As such, it is important that you configure the Cell correctly before starting the scene conversion process, or else the game objects will not be assigned to the correct Cells.

-Adjust the Origin Row, Column, or Layer (if the Base Streamable Grid is 3D) using the sliders within the Global Settings Tab of the Main Controls Window, then apply the Origin Cell change by pressing the Update Origin Cell/Position button.
+Otherwise, adjust the Origin Row, Column, and/or Layer (if the World's Predominant Axes Type is 3D) using the sliders within the Global Settings Tab of the Main Controls Window, then apply the Origin Cell change by pressing the Update Origin Cell/Position button.

-To aid you in identifying the correct Origin Cell and/or Position to use, set the Grouping To Edit (via the Editing Controls Tab) to the one associated with the Streamable Grid you created, and select some of the Cells to the right of the Main Controls window (selection of the bottom left most cell is probably most useful).
+To aid you in identifying the correct Origin Cell and/or Position to use, set your Scene Camera to Orthographic Top, set the Grouping To Edit (via the Editing Controls Tab) to the one associated with the Terrain/ground Streamable Grid you created, and select some of the Cells to the right of the Main Controls window (selection of the bottom left most cell is probably most useful).

-When you do this with the Scene View open, selection outlines will show in the Scene View which show you the areas that the Cells occupy in scene space.
+When you do this with the Scene View open, selection outlines will show in the Scene View which show you the areas that the Cells occupy in scene space (by default this shows as an outline around the cell's border, but you can change it to a transparent cube mesh by changing Cell Scene Outline to Full Cell).

 You can use this to identify which Streamable Cells your scene's game objects will be assigned to during the conversion process.
 If the Cells are not to your liking, adjust the Origin Cell until they are.
-Again, remember that the Origin Cell is in reference to the Base Grouping, though changing it affects all Groupings.
+Again, remember that the Origin Cell is in reference to the World Grid, and Zone Positions are defined relative to World Grid Cell L1, R1, C1.

 No matter which Streamable Cell you decide to assign the min point scene content to, you also need to make sure your Streamable Grid has enough rows and columns to fit all of the scene content.
 To do so, highlight cells (via the World Designer Tool) along the edges of your content, and make sure all content is inside of a Cell.